 Baron calls these substitutes “artificial” and “technical.”
 In Poland and Turkey, they are “drab and uniform,” and Jewish energies are “quickly exhausted” in environments “increasingly anarchical” (SRH, vol. 2, pp.163, 117).
 By the time of the Cossack revolts and anti-Jewish massacres, Jews number no more than 650,000 in Europe with 250,00 more Jews across the rest of the word, “apparently the smallest number since the days of the Judges” (SRH, vol. 2, p.165).

-There is no reason to walk away from A Social and Religious History of the Jews unconvinced that Jewish medieval social history was indeed gloomy and lachrymose.
+There is no reason to walk away from A Social and Religious History of the Jews unconvinced that Jewish medieval social history was indeed gloomy.
 What stands out is that medieval Jewish life was a narrow street, not a powerful state within a state, that it was lived in books and did not form into well rounded life (as per GE p.53).
 A street is not a state, and substitutes, despite their lively and even charming patterns, do not provide the same social function, the same protection, preservation, dissemination of cultural norms as do state and territory.

 (LACHRYMOSE) HISTORICAL THEOLOGY (AUTHORITY & THEODICY)